deliteser112/eclipse-platform-releng-buildtools/docs/operational-procedures/brda-deposits.md

 ```

 If you see an `xml.ghostryde` file but not the others, an error has occurred
-during the mapreduce process.
+during the process.
 If you see the files in the
 {PROJECT-ID}-icann-brda bucket as well, the process has completed successfully.

 Once the files have been created, they must be stored on an sFTP server from